4 Things You Need to Know About Project Catalyst Funding

 The short answer: everyone!

 The long answer: there are different prerequisites and/or eligibility requirements, depending on which type of role you choose to participate in, but it’s nothing like sending a resume or applying for a job.
 It’s mostly a time and intellectual investment with some sweet monetary rewards for every role.
-Here’s a brief explanation of the four main roles along with their requirements and some linked resources:
+Here’s a brief explanation of the three main roles along with their requirements and some linked resources:

-• Proposers – Though not clearly stated on the IOG FAQ (IOG is the company that has been chosen to build the Cardano Protocol) or Project Catalyst sites, I’ve gathered that basically anyone can propose an idea for collaboration or submit a proposal for feedback; these participants are known as ‘Proposers’.
+- Proposers – Though not clearly stated on the IOG FAQ (IOG is the company that has been chosen to build the Cardano Protocol) or Project Catalyst sites, I’ve gathered that basically anyone can propose an idea for collaboration or submit a proposal for feedback; these participants are known as ‘Proposers’.
 The only eligibility requirement to be a Proposer seems to be registering and using an Ideascale Account for the submission process.

 Looking for a stake pool to support?
 NEWM has one with awesome perks.
 Check it out at NEWM.io/stakepool